busdiekc/CSE_385_Pokebase/README.md

 The goal of the Pokebase is to be a quick and easy to use pokedex application for a desktop or laptop computer.
 We hope that the Pokebase application can be used in conjunction with the core Pokemon games to provide a convenient way to reference a particular pokemon and its attributes.

+Pokebase also offers a simple teambuilder that allows a user to save multiple teams.
+Each team can contain a maximum of 6 pokemon.